wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 Chromium has become the standard library and browser.
 New web features are typically developed and experimented with in Chromium first.
 Chromium has the largest developer community, and has two Major tech companies using it as their primary engine (Google & Microsoft) this essentially ensures that chromium is the most compatible and innovative browser.
 Since Chromium is the default where innovation happens, other browser developers are constantly in catchup, and are not nearly so well funded.
 There isn't a strong business case for most companies to develop their own browsers engines or to pick a secondary browser that will be less compatible.

-What this means is there is a standard browser that is readily available that can be used to package and run any application across platforms.
-(Truly an Open Source success story).
+What this means is there is a standard browser that is readily available and consistently maintained that can be used to package and run any application across platforms.